 Step 10: Build consistency

-There are some rules to follow related to how frequently you should publish new content but as a general guide, websites or blog that are updated with fresh, unique and relevant content perform better (in many aspects) than other websites.
+There are some rules to follow related to how frequently you should publish new content but as a general guide, websites or blogs that are updated with fresh, unique, and relevant content perform better (in many aspects) than other websites.

 Final thoughts and lessons learned